api3m/bitcoin-bankathon-airnode-client/Readme.md

   }
 ```

 4. Deploy the requester and client contract on RSK Testnet.
+You only need to run this once.
 ```
 npx hardhat --network testnet run scripts/setup.js
 ```

 5. Make a request.
+You can run this repeatedly to make API requests.
 ```
 npx hardhat --network testnet run scripts/make-request.js
 ```